Gabrieldelacerda/nginx-multisite-lab/README.md

+> **Project evolution:** This is the original version of the lab.
+> The improved version, with Docker-based deployment and additional integrations, is available in `nginx-multisite-lab-V2`.

 Nginx Multi-Site Lab (Local Dev Environment)

 This repository documents a small hands-on lab where I configured Nginx to serve multiple websites on the same machine using different hostnames.